jgbakke/MongoAI-Documentation/README.md

 # MongoAI-Documentation
 Documentation for MongoAI Project

-MongoAI is a Backend-as-a-Service tool to automatically evolve your AI by collecting data from every instance of your game running worldwide and applying an evolutionary algorithm.
+MongoAI is a Backend-as-a-Service tool to automatically evolve your AI by collecting data from every instance of your game running worldwide and applying a genetic algorithm.
 MongoAI accelerates your AI development by enabling you to run many multiple instances in development before release to find your best parameters, or to evolve in response to players.

 By collecting more data from every single instance, MongoAI enables faster evolution for your parameters.
 In a world where gamers are smart and always getting better, you need to quickly evolve, or your AI will no longer remain exciting and engaging to play against.
 The speed at which MongoAI enables evolution will present a challenge to your players and keep them involved with your game.

 Download the 2 Demo Apps from the demos directory and watch how it works.
 You can also try running multiple instances on your machine or another machine at once to observe how they will evolve quicker.
 The MongoAI-related source code for these is available in the examples directory, so you can follow along with the code.

 The MongoAI Driver currently supports both Mac OS X and Windows.

+# Example: An AI Platformer

+This is an example for how MongoAI was used to help a game AI learn how to beat a platformer level.
+If you look at ```examples/PlatformerDemo.cs```, this is the code to control the character in the MongoAI Platformer Demo.
+In this game, the AI tries to jump over a set of boxes of varying heights and widths.

+The AI has 3 choices to make: How fast to run, how hard to jump, and how early before a box to jump.
+Run the demo project and watch the AI optimize its parameters.

+Tests I conducted on this showed that while running 1 instance, the AI took almost 200 seconds to reach the goal.
+While running 4 instances, it took almost 50 seconds.
+When running 8 instances, it took about 30 seconds.

+When looking at the data, it is easy to see how much faster MongoAI can speed up evolution.

 # Tutorial